-Patience is actually the key when your little one is sick because he will likely wake up many times during the night and will need your help to go back to sleep each time.
+Patience is the key when your little one is sick because chances are, your little one will wake more often during the night and need your help to go back to sleep each time.
 You can expect a massive regression in sleep during this time, especially if your baby has been struggling with sleep already.
-On the other hand, if your little one is usually a great sleeper, any sleep regressions will be short-lived after the illness because he already knows how to sleep well.
+On the other hand, if your little one is usually a great sleeper, sleep regressions will be short-lived after the illness because he already knows how to sleep well.

-Unfortunately, there is little you can do if your child keeps coughing and waking up during the night as this is just part of the course of the illness.
-Try to keep your baby well-hydrated, an extra feed or water might be necessary during the night to help ease the discomfort of a sore or dry throat.
-You should definitely speak with a doctor for advice to in case of chronic coughs or laboured breathing, otherwise for common colds, you will likely just need to ride it out, which unfortunately can take a few weeks sometimes.
-During this time, it’s very easy to let illnesses get routine off track but as soon as your baby shows signs of getting better, start immediately reinforcing your regular routines as much as possible.
-It can take as little as 3 days to get used to a new (bad) habit, therefore the sooner you get back on track, the less likely a regression will take place.
+For chronic coughs or in the event of laboured breathing, be sure to speak with your doctor.
+Otherwise, with a common cold, you’ll need to ride it out.
+Unfortunately, it can take anywhere from a few days to a few weeks.
+During this time, it’s easy to let illnesses get routine off track but as soon as your baby shows signs of getting better, start immediately reinforcing your regular routines as much as possible.
+It can take as little as three days to get used to a new (bad) habit; therefore, the sooner you get back on track, the less likely a regression will occur.